Postpartum Care in Somalia

 As women, we share so much.
 From periods to pregnancy to menopause, there is commonality in these changes.
 Not only can we connect over these experiences, but we can also learn from one another about different methods of care.
 Ova recently had the opportunity to talk with Nawal Hirsi from the People's Center about her women's health experiences, and how her Muslim faith impacts her views on health.
-The format of this post is a little different--we've interspersed some audio files-- because we wanted you to be able to hear her words in her own voice instead of just reading them.

 How has your faith shaped your views on women's health?